- Weapon Program Background Report

 Mid-November 2010: Iran briefly suspends all uranium enrichment at the FEP and then resumes enrichment in 28 centrifuge cascades on November 22.

 29 November 2010: Iranian President Mahmoud Ahmadinejad says that "a cyberbug" may have created "problems for a limited number of our centrifuges."
-According to security researchers, the Stuxnet worm targets frequency converter drives, which control high-speed motors such as those used to spin centrifuges.
+Security researchers would later attribute these problems to the Stuxnet worm, which targets frequency converter drives that control high-speed motors such as those used to spin centrifuges.

 December 2010: Iran ships a consignment of domestically produced "yellowcake" from the Gachin (Gchine) mine to UCF; AEOI chief Ali Akbar Salehi claims that Iran is no longer reliant on imported yellowcake.

 January 2011: Norway and Switzerland impose more stringent sanctions on Iran, including restrictions on cooperation in the oil and gas sectors; the new measures bring both countries in line with E.U. legislation.